Netflix/hollow/docs/getting-started.md

 Found Movie: Beasts of No Nation
 ```

-In our generated API, each type annotated with `@HollowPrimaryLey` has a static method to obtain a `UniqueIndex`.
+In our generated API, each type annotated with `@HollowPrimaryKey` has a static method to obtain a `UniqueIndex`.
 For
 primary keys with multiple fields a _bean_ class is also generated to hold key values.

 A `UniqueIndex` may be also created explicitly to index by any field, or multiple fields.